 Archey finds the man’s condescending tone inviting.

-‘Fan-brilliant-tastic!’ shrieks the man sitting in Archey’s favourite and also only chair.
+‘Splendid!’ shrieks the man sitting in Archey’s favorite and also only chair.

-Archey is taken aback by the man’s creative usage of the English language.
 Suddenly, Marmaduke growls, or rather wheezes menacingly.
-Something about the impressively verbose man has upset him.
-The man’s face twists in a frightening visage not unlike that of Bilbo Baggins from that one scene.
+Something about the impressively dressed man has upset him.
+The man’s face twists in a frightening visage, not unlike that of Bilbo Baggins from that one scene.

 ‘Get that mutt away from me!’ he hisses.

-Archey raises a disgustingly bushy eyebrow.
+Archey cocks his head in confusion.
 Marmaduke doesn’t get angry for no reason.
-Something about this handsome man is amiss.
-The man’s head abruptly twists backwards and he flops onto the floor like a komodo dragon falling from a second floor balcony.
-The purple-suited, flyer-holding, formally door-knocking, chair stealing, pyramid scheme introducing, fancy language-using, dog worrying man then scuttles out the front door of Archey’s trailer like a frightened millipede.
+Something about this handsome, possibly demonic man is amiss.
+The man’s head abruptly twists backwards and he flops onto the floor like a komodo dragon falling from a second-floor balcony.
+The horned, purple-suited, flyer-holding, formally door-knocking, chair stealing, pyramid scheme introducing, dog worrying man then scuttles out the front door of Archey’s trailer like a frightened millipede.